NEWS UPDATE: Proposed ‘Reforms’ in the Persian Gulf May Be a Facade…

 Bernard K. Freamon is professor of law and director of the Race and the Foundations of American Law Program at Roger Williams School of Law in Bristol, Rhode Island.
 Prior to joining the Roger Williams faculty, professor Freamon taught Criminal Law and a course on Slavery and Human Trafficking at Pace University’s Elisabeth Haub School of Law.
 He is professor of law emeritus at Seton Hall Law School, where he taught a number of courses, including Islamic Jurisprudence, Evidence, Slavery and Human Trafficking, Law in the Middle East, Civil Rights, and Professional Responsibility.
 He is also an adjunct professor of law at New York University School of Law, where he taught Islamic Jurisprudence.
 He possesses a B.A. degree in anthropology from Wesleyan University in Middletown, Connecticut (1970), a J.D. degree from Rutgers University School of Law in Newark, New Jersey (1974), an LL.M degree From Columbia University in the City of New York (2002), and a J.S.D. degree in Islamic Legal History from Columbia University in The City of New York (2007).

 Professor Freamon is the author of several articles, book chapters, and books, including:

 Surah Al-Balad: Qur’anic Ethical Advice on Slavery

-Add your email to our mailing list to recieve updates:
+Add your email to our mailing list to receive updates: